hcs42/timestat/README.markdown

   1. Working 30:04 minutes on `mywork`.
   2. Working 10 minutes on `myotherwork`.

-As you see, all lines in the action file describe an action, and they must follow the same format: a date (in the format above) and an action text.
+As you see, all **lines** in the action file describe an action, and they must follow the same format: a date (in the format above) and an action text:

+    [YYYY-mm-dd HH:MM:SS] ACTION_TEXT

 The only exceptions to this rule are that an action files may contain empty lines and comment lines (which start with hash mark), but these are ignored by Timestat.

-The action text may have the following formats:
+The **action text** may have the following formats:

 - **Start action**, which means that an activity is started (and if there is any other ongoing activity, that is finished):